swcarpentry/DEPRECATED-bc/novice/extras/02-review.md

 <img src="img/git-pr-compare.png" alt="Compare changes for Pull Request" />

-This will open the compare interface:
+This will open the compare interface.
+After checking that everything is OK,
+Wolfman clicks on the big green "Create pull request" button,

 <img src="img/git-pr-changes.png" alt="Show changes for Pull Request" />

-After checking that everything is OK,
-Wolfman clicks on the "Create Pull Request" button:
+and provides more information about the change:

 <img src="img/git-pr-create.png" alt="Create a new Pull Request" />